Whiplash After A Car Accident, What You Need To Know and Do!

 The pain symptoms of whiplash are pain and a reduced range of motion.
 If your whiplash is severe, it can result in a traumatic brain injury, increasing your symptoms’ number, type, and severity.
 In other words, the symptoms of a whiplash injury will vary, depending on whether it’s a mild, moderate, or severe case.
 Your doctor can help diagnose your injury and determine the ways that the injury has affected your health.

 What is the difference between a personal injury lawyer and a car accident lawyer?

 You want to have the right attorney for your case.
 Choosing a Virginia truck accident lawyer is the best option for a truck accident, for example, and might be suitable for your needs if a truck was involved in causing your whiplash injuries.
-A car accident lawyer generally focuses their practice on that specific area of personal injury law, while a personal injury attorney could have a broader scope focus.
-When attorneys have a more significant personal injury focus, they can handle defective product and medical malpractice cases, along with car, truck, and motorcycle accidents.
+A Virginia car accident lawyer generally focuses their practice on that specific area of personal injury law, while a personal injury attorney could have a broader scope focus.
+When attorneys have a more significant personal injury focus, they can handle defective product, medical malpractice cases, and car, truck, and motorcycle accidents.

 Call Whiplash Injury Lawyer Steven Oser For The Protection You Need

 If you’ve experienced a whiplash injury from a vehicle accident, reach out to a law firm for help and support.
 You can receive a free consultation from personal injury lawyer Steven M. Oser, P.C., by calling (757) 539-4127 or completing our online contact form today.